Abhiram-Laha/Expense-Tracker/README.md

-# Expense Tracker App
+# Expense Tracker

 ![Expense Tracker App](/images/s1.png)

 ## Overview

-The Expense Tracker App is a web-based application designed to help users keep track of their expenses.
+The Expense Tracker  is a web-based application designed to help users keep track of their expenses.
 It allows users to input their expenses with details such as category, amount, and date, and displays a list of expenses along with the total amount spent.
 Users can also delete individual expenses if needed.

 ## Features